Filtering

 v1/games?maturity_option-bitwise-and=5

-Some columns are stored as bits within an integer.
+Some field values are represented as bitwise values within an integer.
 Their value depends on the bits selected.
-For example, suppose a column has 4 options:
+For example, suppose a field has 4 options:

 - 1 = Option A